CatherineH/CatherineH.github.io/_posts/2016-04-19-gendered-electrons-and-hiding-under-tables.md

 probably continue reacting to things this way because I am a coward who would rather read physics papers alone and not have to prove I’m smart to anyone.

-But over a decade on, only one of those seven students ended up in a career in physics.
+Over a decade on, only one of those seven students ended up in a career in physics.

 It was me.